Denys Rayner: World War II

 Instead of taking "survivor's leave" after this experience, which had included being in the water as depth charges from a destroyer in pursuit of the U-boat exploded close by, Rayner, pressing Admiral Max Horton for "a destroyer with two funnels", was given command of – "best-loved" of his wartime commands – joining B-4 Escort Group led by Helmsdale on the Gibraltar run.

 Towards the end of 1944 he was appointed senior officer of a support group of s – 30th Escort Group – in command of and including Portchester Castle (later to 'play' Saltash Castle in The Cruel Sea), Launceston Castle and Kenilworth Castle.

-On 10 November 1944 Rayner's group gained an asdic contact and in a swift well-executed manoeuvre attacked and sank a U-boat, later identified as U-1200.
+On the 11th of November 1944 Rayner's group gained an ASDIC contact off the southern coast of Ireland and attacked it.
+It was previously believed that this event led to the sinking of the German U-Boat U-1200, for which Rayner was credited.
+However, due to the discrepancy between the location of Rayner's attack and U-1200's wreck in the English channel, this has since been disproven.
+It is unclear what prompted the ASDIC contact which led to the attack.

 As the Pevensey Castle was returning to her base, her steering broke in a northerly gale off the mouth of the River Foyle.
 Rayner nearly lost his ship on the long sandy spit leading to Magilligan Point before hand steering was connected.
 He writes that at this point "The candle was burned out".
-He sought three weeks leave of Max Horton who then posted him, in the months before V-E Day, to a senior staff role with Channel Command, Portsmouth, in the tunnel complex of Fort Southwick behind Portsmouth Harbour.
+He sought three weeks leave of Max Horton who then posted him, in the months before V-E Day, to a senior staff role with Commander-in-Chief, Portsmouth, in the tunnel complex of Fort Southwick behind Portsmouth Harbour.
 Here, overseeing radar guided plots from deep underground in a way that would have been impossible at the start of the campaign, Rayner applied his specialist experience to the deployment of a large force of anti-submarine warships in the closing months of the war.
 Rayner speaks in Escort: The Battle of the Atlantic of his respect for one of his colleagues at the fort – First Officer Audrey Faith Parker, OBE, WRNS – for the seafaring experience she brought to her operational work.
 It was to her and her husband Gordon that Rayner, in 1946, after a stint as temporary commander of a naval air station at Kirkistown near Cloughy on the east coast of Northern Ireland, sold his yacht, laid up in north Wales for the duration, and moved his household to the first of several farms in the English home counties.

 During a campaign that had lasted from 1939 to 1945, Rayner's youngest son, Vyvyan, reckoned (in April 2006) that his father took "as little as four or five weeks home leave in the whole period."
 After 24 years with the 'wavy navy' Rayner retired from the RNVR in 1949.